reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/psc8y/Misc/Get-UIPluginCollection.md

 Accept wildcard characters: False
 ```

-### -ProvidedFor
+### -Subscriber
-The ID of a tenant that is subscribed to the applications but doesn't own them.
+The ID of a tenant that is subscribed to the plugin.

 ```yaml
 Type: String